 If you have osteoporosis, implement the following lifestyle changes:

 - Exercise.
-Exercise is essential to Don’t only participate in aerobic workouts.
+Exercise is essential for everyone.
+Don’t only participate in aerobic workouts for seniors.
 Try to perform ones that focus on specific skills like balance, coordination, gait, posture, and hip stabilization.

 - Avoid falls.
 Be conscious of your movement throughout your daily life and not just when you’re exercising.
 Wear sturdy shoes with good support and install grab bars throughout your home if needed.
 If a medication makes you dizzy, ask a doctor to alter it.